Thank You Letter for a Gift: Notes, Cards and Messages

 Thank you for the lovely [Baby Gift] you sent for [Baby Name].
 It was such a kind surprise, and we really appreciate you thinking of us during this new chapter.

 The gift is both thoughtful and useful.
-We can already imagine using it for [specific moment: bedtime, outings, photos, nursery, first months], which makes it feel even more special.
+We can already imagine using it for [specific moment: bedtime, outings, photos, the nursery, or the first months], which makes it feel even more special.

-These early days are full of small needs and big emotions, so your gesture meant a lot.
-Thank you for celebrating [Baby Name] with us in such a sweet way.
+These early days are filled with small needs and big emotions, so your gesture truly meant a lot.
+Thank you for celebrating [Baby Name] with us in such a thoughtful way.

 With love,